hamzadeewan01/EducationHub/README.md

 # EducationHub

-EducationHub is a comprehensive educational repository on GitHub that aims to provide a wide range of learning resources, projects, and tutorials for students, teachers, and self-learners.
+Benjanin Virtual Institute is a comprehensive educational repository on GitHub that aims to provide a wide range of learning resources, projects, and tutorials for students, teachers, and self-learners.
 Whether you are a beginner or an experienced learner, EducationHub has something for everyone.
 ## Output
 ![image](https://github.com/ahkamboh/EducationHub/assets/123060177/49754435-258d-4d2f-9c23-edf03d7e1015)
 ## Color Palettes